-The Series 2017A Warrants are issuable as fully registered warrants and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York, as described more particularly herein.
-Interest will be payable on the Series 2017A Warrants each March 1 and September 1, beginning September 1, 2017.
+The Series 2017B Warrants are issuable as fully registered warrants and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York, as described more particularly herein.

-The Series 2017A Warrants will constitute general obligations of the City for the payment of which its full faith and credit are irrevocably pledged.
-The Series 2017A Warrants will be additionally secured by an irrevocable pledge of the revenues from the gross receipts tax levied by the City on businesses selling tangible personal property at retail within the corporate limits of the City and measured by gross receipts.
-The pledge thereof in favor of the Series 2017A Warrants will be on a parity of lien with the pledge thereof for the benefit of certain obligations heretofore issued by the City.
-The City will reserve the right to issue additional parity obligations subject to the terms and conditions of the Warrant Ordinance relating to the Series 2017A Warrants.
+The Series 2017B Warrants will constitute general obligations of the City for the payment of which its full faith and credit are irrevocably pledged.
+The Series 2017B Warrants will be additionally secured by an irrevocable pledge of the revenues from the gross receipts tax levied by the City on businesses selling tangible personal property at retail within the corporate limits of the City and measured by gross receipts.
+The pledge thereof in favor of the Series 2017B Warrants will be subordinate to the pledge thereof for the benefit of certain obligations heretofore issued by the City.
+The City will reserve the right to issue additional obligations secured by such tax, as described herein.